shiroyasha/blog-source/source/posts/sms-compiler-service.html.md

 end
 ```

-When you run the application and visit `/sms-code` you should see an output like this
+When we run our application and visit `/sms-code` we should see an output like this:

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>